Facebook Pixel ICM Photography: A Guide to Intentional Camera Movement

 A guide to intentional camera movement photos

 This technique is all about breaking the rules and embracing the beauty of blur.
 By intentionally moving your camera while the shutter is open, you can create mesmerizing, dreamlike images that defy convention.
-The results are reminiscent of an Impressionist painting, except instead of a paintbrush, you use a camera!
+The results are reminiscent of an Impressionist painting – except instead of a paintbrush, you use a camera!

-Note that ICM photography isn’t just about waving your camera around and hoping for the best; it’s a delicate dance between control and experimentation.
-By mastering the right techniques and settings, you can capture breathtaking shots that leave you (and your viewers!) in awe.
+Bottom line: By mastering the right techniques and settings, you can capture breathtaking shots that leave you (and your viewers!) in awe.
 So if you’re ready to start capturing abstract masterpieces, let’s dive right in!

 What is ICM photography?